Custom Software vs Off-the-Shelf: How to Make the Right Decision in 2026

 Question 4: How quickly do you need this?

 If you need a solution within weeks, off-the-shelf wins.
-If you can wait 3-6 months for a better long-term solution, custom is on the table.
+If you can wait 3 to 6 months for a better long-term solution, custom is on the table.
+For situations where you need something immediately but plan to build custom eventually, consider starting with an off-the-shelf tool as a bridge while your custom solution is developed.

 Question 5: Do you have the resources to maintain custom software?

-Custom software requires ongoing maintenance — bug fixes, security updates, feature enhancements.
-If you don't have internal developers or a reliable development partner for ongoing support, the maintenance burden of custom software can become a problem.
+Custom software requires ongoing maintenance — bug fixes, security updates, dependency upgrades, feature enhancements, infrastructure monitoring.
+If you don't have internal developers or a reliable development partner for ongoing support, the maintenance burden of custom software can become a liability rather than an asset.

 Scoring Matrix